timhughes/Migrate-SQLData/README.md

   * Each script should contain a function that accepts a `DataTable` as input and returns the modified `DataTable`.
   * Specify the `TransformName` parameter in the configuration file to apply a transformation during migration.

 ## Logging

   * The `Migrate-SQLData` function handles logging.
-  * Log files are created with the pattern `MigrateSQLData_yyyyMMdd.log`.
+  * Log files are created with the pattern `Migrate-SQLData_yyyyMMdd.log`.

 ## Contributing